Sector4Interactive/ShimmerEffectDocumentation/docs/reference/faq.md

 ## General Questions

 ### What is Shimmer Effect Highlight?
+Shimmer FX | Pickable Object Highlight | Shine FX

-Shimmer Effect Highlight is a Unity shader-based asset that adds animated shimmer and highlight effects to 3D objects.
+       is a Unity shader-based asset that adds animated shimmer and highlight effects to 3D objects.
 It's perfect for highlighting important items, creating magical effects, or adding visual polish to your game.

 ### What Unity version do I need?